Skip to content

 Schema FAQs

-What is a "Schema" in Murmurations?
+What is a "schema" in Murmurations?

-Are there any required fields in a Schema?
+Are there any required fields in a schema?

-There is only one required property in a Murmurations Schema: the linked_schemas field, which is an array of strings that lists the Schema (or Schemas) against which a profile has been created.
+There is only one required property in a Murmurations schema: the linked_schemas field, which is an array of strings that lists the schema (or schemas) against which a profile has been created.

-For example, if you want to create a Profile that can be validated against both the Organizations schema and the Complementary Currencies schema, your Profile document would have to include:
+For example, if you want to create a profile that can be validated against both the Organizations schema and the Complementary Currencies schema, your Profile document would have to include:

 json